 Limitations of the present study

 While there were multiple measurements of calcium and cholesterol in this dataset (at week 8 and week 19, after 5 and 16 weeks of HFHS/NCD respectively), cholesterol levels were stable through at these points.
-Therefore, it was possible to effectively evaluate the longitudinal association between cholesterol and calcium.
+Therefore, it was possible to effectively evaluate the longitudinal association between cholesterol and calcium, nor the effects of advanced age in modifying this relationship.
 In addition, this cross-sectional association does not ascribe a directionality to this relationship, at this stage we think it plausible that calcium may increase cholesterol, that cholesterol might increase calcium, or that a third, unmeasured factor drives both factors.
 As this is a secondary data analysis, we are unable to evaluate differences in calcium-regulatory hormones, which we predict would vary more than the relatively homeostatic blood calcium levels.
 Another limitation is that cholesterol homeostasis is substantially different in mice and humans, especially in the fraction of cholesterol present in the HDL versus LDL fractions, due to the absence of CETP in mice.
 These data therefore largely reflect associations between calcium and the HDL pool.
-Finally, as cardiovascular disease is extremely rare in mice of this age we did not assess cardiovascular disease as an endpoint in this study.
+Finally, as cardiovascular disease is extremely rare in mice of this age we did not assess cardiovascular disease, or atherogenic lesions as an endpoint in this study.

 In conclusion, in this work we use a machine learning approach to describe that diet, sex, triglyceride levels and calcium all contribute independently to the serum cholesterol levels in Diversity Outbred mice, and that the relationship between calcium and cholesterol holds true in BXD mice.
 These data support that the observed human relationships between serum and cholesterol levels are true in mice, and present an opportunity for further physiological and genetic dissection of this relationship.